Erlis-Lushtaku/SiguriaETeDhenave_Detyra1/README.md

 Perveq kesaj perdoruesi mund ta degjoje kodin e konvertuar ne Morse kod me ane te sinjaleve beep.

 #### Description
-This program does the conversion of a text given by the user to the Morse code, in addition to this given the Morse code, program decodes it to a plain text.
-Furthermore user can listen to Morse code of the translated text which is provided as a beep signal.
+This program does the conversion of a text given by the user to the Morse code, in addition to this given the Morse code, the program decodes it to plain text.
+Furthermore, the user can listen to the Morse code of the translated text which is provided as a beep signal.

 #### Implementimi
 Console App dhe Windows Form App.
 Te dyja kryejne funksionin e njejte, dallon vetem menyra e paraqitjes se programit.